Top 5 Dirtiest Places in the Office

 by Compass Cleaning Solutions • April 30, 2018

-Based on a study done by Kimberly-Clark Professional, the verdict is in on those top places that could use just a little bit of a better clean.
-Some of the items on the list are more surprising than other ones, but overall it teaches us a few key lessons – wash your hands, keep sanitizer close, brings your own dishes, and clean daily.
+Based on a study done by Kimberly-Clark Professional, the verdict is in on those top places that could use just a little more cleaning.
+Some of the items on the list are more surprising than other ones, but overall it teaches us a few key lessons – wash your hands, keep sanitizer close, bring your own dishes, and clean daily.

 Awareness is the first step to taking action when it comes to protecting your office and your employees from an outbreak of germs that can keep your employees sick.
-Teaching your employees why they need to keep a clean desk and promote workplace wellness can make a huge difference for the wellbeing of your employees.
+Teaching your employees why they need to keep a clean desk and promoting workplace wellness can make a huge difference in the well-being of your employees.

 With 5,000 surfaces swabbed in a company of 3,000 employees, the findings were pretty consistent.
-Can you take a guess of what’s on the list?
+Can you take a guess at what’s on the list?

 Here are the top 5 dirtiest places in the office:

 Microwave door handlesYou might want to think again when you’re microwaving your lunch.
-Many people are touching the microwave and then going back to their desk to pick up their freshly warmed food, without even thinking about washing their hands.
-Even if you wash your hands right before you go into the kitchen to warm up your meal, you’re still touching a contaminated surface after the face.
+Many people touch the microwave and then go back to their desks to pick up their freshly warmed food, without even thinking about washing their hands.
+Even if you wash your hands right before entering the kitchen to warm up your meal, you’re still touching a contaminated surface after the face.